Rahul Gandhi To NEET Aspirants: ‘I Will Be Your Voice In Parliament’

-NEW DELHI, June 9: Congress leader Rahul Gandhi hit out at Prime Minister-designate Narendra Modi on June 9 over the NEET-UG medical entrance row, saying the alleged “irregularities” in the examination have devastated more than 24 lakh students even before he takes oath for a new term in office.
+NEW DELHI: Congress leader Rahul Gandhi hit out at Prime Minister-designate Narendra Modi on June 9 over the NEET-UG medical entrance row, saying the alleged “irregularities” in the examination have devastated more than 24 lakh students even before he takes oath for a new term in office.

 Mr. Gandhi assured students in the country that he would become their voice in Parliament and strongly raise the issues related to their future.